FY400 Introduction to Physics

-- can calculate the effect traveling from one medium to another has on a wave
+- calculate the effect traveling from one medium to another has on a wave

-- can use simple fluid mechanics to calculate mass transport
+- use simple fluid mechanics to calculate mass transport

-- can solve problems related to heat transport and thermal expansion
+- solve problems related to heat transport and thermal expansion

-- can solve problems related to simple parallel and series circuits and simple radioactive decay
+- solve problems related to simple parallel and series circuits and simple radioactive decay

 - basic competence to describe physical systems and solve related problems with respect to the relevant physical laws